Compare the best current accounts in Ireland

 - Apple & Google Pay

-Some bank account providers offer other perks such as cashback on purchases and bills.
+Premium current accounts often provide perks such as cashback on purchases and bills.

-Current account charges and fees
+Current account fees and charges

 - Bounced cheques